-The Curse of the Horrific Plague.
 One of the more popular stories about the festival is that of the plague curse.
 There was a mythical prophecy that claimed Jowai would be struck by a fierce plague.
 The scare spread among the natives and they rushed to their revered deities - U Mukhai, Mulong, Mooralong, and Musniang.
-The deities advised them to worship the divine elements to fight the natural calamities.
+The deities advised them to worship the divine elements to fight natural calamities.
 Behdienkhlam is an extension of this belief, according to which health epidemics are an effect of the evil forces.

-1. A Celebration of the Harvest.
 The festival is essentially celebrated by farmers.
 It is said to be a significant way to pray for a bountiful harvest in the season.
 The locals suggest Behdienkhlam has a regional significance too.
 And the elders say the meaning of the festival lies in its name.
-While Beh dien means to make something go away by beating sticks, khlam means a fatal epidemic.
+While Beh Dien means to make something go away by beating sticks, Khlam means a fatal epidemic.
 As a customary tradition people gather around and climb on top of their houses to beat the roofs with sticks.

-2. Changing Times.
 In recent years, the people of Jowai have become aware of the need to safeguard the environment.
 They have added a new purpose to the festival and have started awareness campaigns too, to educate people about the safety of the environment.
-The cultural ecstasy of Jowai people echoes through a colourful celebration.
-People carry colourful bamboo structures called Rots or raths and gather at the celebration site.
+The cultural ecstasy of the Jowai people echoes through a colorful celebration.
+People carry colorful bamboo structures called Rots or raths and gather at the celebration site.
 These rots carry different social messages and it has made the festival more of an honest effort to fight social evils today.

 Source: Dhiraj Singh